telekom/testerra-azure-devops-connector/README.md

 ## About this module

+This module provides additional features for [Testerra Framework](https://github.com/telekom/testerra) for automated tests.

-This module for Testerra provides a simple synchronization service for Microsoft AzureDevOps platform.
+This module provides a simple synchronization service for Microsoft AzureDevOps platform.

 It will register automatically by using Testerra `ModuleHook`, but you have to provide a valid property file its usage.

----
+## Setup

-## Requirements
+### Requirements

-This module requires Testerra version `1.0-RC-30`.
+* Testerra in Version: `1.0-RC-30`

-## Usage
+### Usage

 Include the following dependency in your project.